 Inhibition of prostaglandin synthesis may adversely affect the pregnancy and/or embryo/foetal development.
 Data from epidemiological studies suggest an increased risk of miscarriage and of cardiac malformation and gastroschisis after the use of a prostaglandin synthesis inhibitor in early pregnancy.
 The risk is believed to increase with dose and duration of therapy.
 In animals, the administration of a prostaglandin synthesis inhibitor has been shown to result in increased pre- and post-implantation losses and embryo/foetal lethality.
 In addition, increased incidences of various malformations, including cardiovascular, have been reported in animals given a prostaglandin synthesis inhibitor during the organogenetic period.

-During the first and second trimester of pregnancy, Ibuprofen Tablets BP 400mg should not be given unless clearly necessary.
-If Ibuprofen Tablets BP 400mg is used by a woman attempting to conceive, or during the first or second trimester of pregnancy, the dose should be kept as low and duration of treatment as short as possible.
+From the 20th week of pregnancy onward, Ibuprofen use may cause oligohydramnios resulting from foetal renal dysfunction.
+This may occur shortly after treatment initiation and is usually reversible upon discontinuation.
+In addition, there have been reports of ductus arteriosus constriction following treatment in the second trimester, most of which resolved after treatment cessation.
+Therefore, during the first and second trimester of pregnancy, Ibuprofen should not be given unless clearly necessary.
+If Ibuprofen is used by a woman attempting to conceive, or during the first or second trimester of pregnancy, the dose should be kept as low and duration of treatment as short as possible.
+Antenatal monitoring for oligohydramnios and ductus arteriosus constriction should be considered after exposure to ibuprofen for several days from gestational week 20 onward.
+Ibuprofen should be discontinued if oligohydramnios or ductus arteriosus constriction are found.